TABC Certification is required by your employer, not by law

 So put yourself in your employer’s shoes.
 You’re hiring a bunch of employees who you’ve never met before, and your license or permit to sell alcohol is on the line.
 Just like your employer, I bet you’d want to protect your business as much as possible, too.
 You would also want to protect your employees from criminal and civil liability by ensuring they’re well-trained.
 You would also want to protect your customers and those they may come in contact with after purchasing or consuming alcohol at your establishment.

-TABC On The Fly is licensed by the Texas Alcoholic Beverage Commission (TABC) to teach the TABC certification course both online and on-site.
+TABC On The Fly is approved by the Texas Alcoholic Beverage Commission (TABC) to teach the TABC certification course both online and on-site.
 Enroll now to get TABC certified online.Back to Blog